evo-lua/evo-lua.github.io/docs/tutorials/bdd-testing-framework.md

 title: Test your Evo.lua application
 ---

-Learn how to use the builtin BDD-style testing framework to test your app.
+Learn how to use the builtin testing framework in your application.

 ## TODOs